Ajay9095/Django-application-integrating-open-source-Language-Models/README.md

 - Ensure proper internet connectivity for model interactions.
 - Adjust configurations (`settings.py`) for production deployment.
-- Customize frontend styling and functionality as needed.
+- Customize front-end styling and functionality as needed.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your improvements.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---